jinghuazhao/sphinx/README.md

 make clean && make html
 ```

-Additional detailed can be found from [this script](docs/scripts/setup.sh).
+Additional detailed can be found from a file named [setup.sh](docs/scripts/setup.sh).

 ## Effect

-The page is visible from <https://jinghuazhao.github.io/sphinx/>
+Locally, one can use a browser for docs/build/html and remotely, the page is visible from <https://jinghuazhao.github.io/sphinx/>.